 In the case of certain offences under the Highway Safety Code, the number of demerit points is based on the severity of the offence.

-Points are entered on your driving record once we are notified of your conviction by a court of law, i.e.:
+Points are entered on your driving record once the SAAQ is notified of your conviction by a judicial body, i.e.:

 For penalty purposes, these demerit points remain on your driving record for 2 years following the date of your conviction.

 However, with regard to your driver’s licence payment, the demerit points remain on your driving record for 2 years following the date of their entry.

 Demerit points accumulated outside Québec follow you back here

 Québec has entered into reciprocal agreements with Ontario, Maine and the State of New York.

 As a result, the SAAQ is notified if you commit an offence that leads to the entry of demerit points in those jurisdictions.
 Those points will be entered on your driving record as if the offence had occurred in Québec.